Page updated 10 February 2020

-The University and College Union (UCU) Oxford has voted in favour of industrial action over the national pay settlement.
+The University and College Union (UCU) Oxford has voted in favour of industrial action over the national pay settlement and USS pensions.
 You can read more on the University’s web page, the UCU website and the Universities & Colleges Employers Association (UCEA) site.

 When will the industrial action take place?